pepijn/pepijn.github.io/_drafts/introduction-emacs-org-mode-and-babel.md

 | A&O Hamburg City, Hamburg |  9.9936818 |        53.5510846 |
 {% endhighlight %}

-We are going to construct the geoJSON file now.
-But before we do, we have to specify the location to save the file.
+Before we move on to the GeoJSON conversion, we have to specify a path where we can save the file.

 {% highlight sh %}
 #+NAME: geojson-file-path